vipulsonje/vipulsonje/README.md

 ⚡ Fun fact about me

-I am a national level Abacus Champion which makes me quicker than a Calculator in certain calculations.
+I am a national-level ABACUS champion, which makes me quicker than a calculator in certain calculations.

 <!--
 **vipulsonje/vipulsonje** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.